oktadev/okta-blog/_source/_posts/2022-01-13-mobile-sso.md

 ## `SFAuthenticationSession` or `ASWebAuthenticationSession` behavior
 The various browser options offer differing levels of cookie sharing in order to limit websites'  ability to track a user.

-The cookie-sharing behavior is not well documented in Apple’s documentation.
+The cookie-sharing behavior is not well documented in Apple's documentation.
 The  [`SFSafariViewController` doc](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller) mentions that, "In iOS 9 and 10, it shares cookies and other website data with Safari ...
 If you would like to share data between your app and Safari in iOS 11 and later, ... use `ASWebAuthenticationSession` instead."

-A few third-party websites extend Apple’s documentation to highlight that persistent cookies are shared between an embedded browser and Safari.
+A few third-party websites extend Apple's documentation to highlight that persistent cookies are shared between an embedded browser and Safari.
 Unfortunately, it is rarely known that session cookies can also be shared between different embedded browsers.
 If your application just needs SSO between your mobile apps, you do not have to use a persistent cookie; a session cookie is sufficient.

 The following table summarizes the complete sharing behavior in iOS 11 or later.
 I've omitted `SFAuthenticationSession` for brevity because it is deprecated, but it behaves the same as `ASWebAuthenticationSession`.
 I've also omitted the `prefersEphemeralWebBrowserSession` option for `ASWebAuthenticationSession` because when it is set, cookies are not shared at all.